-The ELEOS[TM] Proximal Tibia System consists of up to nine components that create a proximal tibial replacement: Stem Extension, Resurfacing Femur, Axial Pin, Tibial Polyethylene Spacer, Tibial Hinge Component, Proximal Tibia Component, Optional Midsection, Optional Modular Porous Collar, and Segmental Stem.
+The ELEOSTM and ELEOSTM with NanoCeptTM Technology Proximal Tibia System consists of up to nine components that create a proximal tibial replacement: Stem Extension, Resurfacing Femur, Axial Pin, Tibial Polyethylene Spacer, Tibial Hinge Component, Proximal Tibia Component, Optional Midsection, Optional Modular Porous Collar, and Segmental Stem.
 Additional midsections can be added if more length is required.
+The ELEOSTM with NanoCeptTM Technology antibacterial coated system provides the Optional Midsection with 12-methacryloyloxydodecyl pyridinium bromide (MDPB), an antibacterial coating.